EmilNadimanov/global-classroom/chukchi/baseline_trigrams/README.md

-# Baseline system
+# Baseline system + trigrams

-This is a simple next-word prediction system using bigram probabilities.
+This is a simple next-word prediction system using bigram and trigram probabilities.
 For each word in the input it tries to predict the next word and falls back to predicting the most frequent unigram.

+This experiment showed no improvement in the prediction quality.
+This is most likely due to the small data corpus.

 You can train the system by using: